Mccalabrese/Arch-multi-session-dot-files/README.md

     Sway: Edit ~/.config/sway/config -> Find output * scale 2 -> Change to scale 1.

+## 🔄 Updates & Maintenance

+This system is designed to keep the core tooling fresh without overwriting your personal customizations.

+* **🦀 Rust Scripts & Daemons (Auto-Updating):**
+    The built-in system updater (triggered via the Waybar "Update" icon) acts as a rolling-release manager for my custom tools.
+It automatically checks this repository for changes to the `sysScripts` directory.
+If updates are found, it will pull the code and recompile the binaries (`waybar-finance`, `wp-daemon`, etc.) on the fly.

+* **⚙️ Dotfiles & Configs (Manual):**
+    Your configuration files (`.config/sway`, `.zshrc`, `waybar/config.jsonc`, etc.) are **yours**.
+The updater will **never** touch them, ensuring your personal tweaks are safe.
+  * *Need the latest config features?* If you want to sync with my latest rice or fixes, treat this GitHub repository as a reference manual and copy the specific lines you need into your local files.

 ## 📂 Documentation

 * **[Manual Installation Guide](docs/MANUAL_INSTALL.md):** Prefer to run commands yourself?
 Read this.